Armed Forces Covenant

 - promoting public understanding and awareness of issues that affect the armed forces community

 - recognising the sacrifices made by the armed forces community

 - encouraging activities which help integrate the armed forces community into local life.

 We pledged our support in 2013 with a particular focus on respect and remembrance.
 We re-signed the Covenant on 23 June 2018.
 You can find out more about the Covenant using the quick link above.

 Supporting the armed forces community in Leicester

-We also work closely with local units including with the 9th/12th Royal Lancers regiment and Royal Anglian Regiment who both have freedom of the city of Leicester.
+We also work closely with local units including the Royal Lancers Regiment and Royal Anglian Regiment who both have freedom of the city of Leicester.